Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/restaker-delegation/undelegate-from-an-operator-and-initiate-withdrawal.md

 ![](/img/googleusercontentbackup/7-TpReNxUQnJlp0W_KqCyaQf7osXcMwHFDKaAybtmTUgEhGmdHreUrAE0jPj7ZZisKqaLhIhkZtksYFz3r8_KShhr-92FyA6pERdXbQhzZQ4bZlceEDIKhR-M_wutvom_JTc8E9h-GSfl3jxDxdf6EE.png)

 :::info
 The "Redeposit" button is also available for the user to Restake funds if the withdrawal was initiated by mistake.
-This Redeposit action is possible even if restaking for the given asset (including LST) has been paused or capped.
 :::